LilyBin/lambda-compile/README.md

 Deployment
 ----------

-Some deployment helpers are available in `deploy/`:
+Some deployment helpers are available in `deploy/`.
+These contain some details about how my developement environment is set up so don't expect much out of it :)

 - `make-zipball.sh` makes a zipball of source files, as `code.zip`.
 - `create.sh` creates a new Lambda function with the generated zipball: